vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 Siva is unfathomable because he is without end; indescribable because he is not  to be characterized (alaksya); incomparable because there is nothing like him;  without defect because he has no mala; subtle because he is not perceivable  {anupalabhya)·, pervasive because ubiquitous; eternal because he is devoid of  cause; firm because unmoving; imperishable because he is complete; lordly be cause he is master of the world. ($Pbh p.
 62)

-The emphasis that Saiva theology places on the unlimited qualities of  Siva raises a difficult question concerning human access to Siva.
+The emphasis that Śaiva theology places on the unlimited qualities of  Siva raises a difficult question concerning human access to Siva.
 Character izations of Siva place him in a domain far beyond human powers of know ing and acting.
 If Siva is unfathomable, indescribable, incomparable, and  imperceivable, what means do we have to know him?
 How can we offer  worship to a god who is imperceivable, pervasive, unmoving, and com plete?
 How do humans of limited powers gain access to one who surpasses  all limits?

 Two Levels of Siva